Permissions Required for AWS Accounts

 Important: Missing permissions can cause ACE to malfunction and lead to data inconsistencies.
 AlgoSec is not responsible for any issues arising from missing permissions.

-AWS Permissions and justifications
+AWS permissions and justifications

 Read